Conobi/politiscales/questions.md

 85. Prisons should no longer exist.
 86. It is unfair to set a minimal penalty for an offense or a crime.
-87. Individuals who get out of prison should be accompanied in their reinsertion.
+87. Individuals who get out of prison should be assisted in their reinsertion.
 88. Justice should always take into consideration the context and the past of the condemned and adapt their penalty accordingly.
 89. Conditions of life in jail should be greatly improved.
 90. The filing and storage of personal records should be delimited strictly and database cross-checking should be forbidden.